slimd388/slimd388/README.md

 - 👋 Hi, I’m @slimd388
 - 👀 I’m interested in python, JAVA and computer programming/coding
-- 🌱 I’m currently learning python while studying computer scicence
+- 🌱 I’m currently learning python AND JAVA while studying computer scicence
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... is there a message system on here?
 I'm new to this..